jessecusack/sharing-code/utils/answers.md

 * more informative data file name
 * more informative variable names
 * includes comments
-* relative file path that actually works
+* relative file path that works
 * includes functions that you need as separate files

-List of (now more subtle) problems:
+List of (now more subtle) issues:

-* assumes you have access to some non-standard packages like m_map and cartopy
+* still assumes you have access to some non-standard packages like m_map and cartopy
-* doesn't specify an environment
+* doesn't specify an environment (or versions) for python
 * data file provided manually
-* overwrote a built in matlab function
+* name conflicts with two (!) built in matlab functions
-* you now have the functions and modules, however, they don't have docstrings
+* provided functions and modules have no docstrings

 ### Good example

+List of improvements:

 * specifies a conda environment
 * contains instructions and requirements
 * version control with git, accessible via github
 * automatic download of data and toolboxes
+* Generate notebooks from python files using jupytext

+List of (new very subtle) issues:

+* Requires MATLAB version > 2013a for savefig function.